pingcap/community/README.md

 TiDB has the following types of groups that are officially supported:

-* **Special Interest Groups (SIGs)** are persistent open groups that focus on a part of the TiDB.
+* **Special Interest Groups (SIGs)** are persistent open groups that focus on a module of TiDB.
 SIGs must have open and transparent proceedings.
 Anyone is welcome to participate and contribute provided they follow the TiDB [Code of Conduct](./CODE_OF_CONDUCT.md).
-The purpose of a SIG is to own and develop a part of TiDB.
+The purpose of a SIG is to own and develop a module of TiDB.

 * **Working Groups (WGs)** are temporary groups that are formed to address issues that cross SIG boundaries.
 Working groups do not own any code or other